 These plants tend to like their soil dry out a little between waterings, and can even be forgiving if you miss a watering or two.
 However, if this happens too often the roots will shrivel and start to die back.
-Water when the top 50-75% of soil is dry.
+Water when 50-75% of the soil volume is dry..
 Water thoroughly until it comes out of the drainage hole and discard any excess water.
 If you find the soil to be bone dry, a good soak is in order.

 - Fill a sink or tub with 2″-4″ of water, depending on the size of your plant.

 - Set the plant in the water without the saucer to allow it to soak the water from the bottom.
 Let the plant sit in the water for at least 30 minutes.